No items found.

 6. Identify key performance indicators

 Go into more detail with your performance metrics.
 General milestones are great, but you need to capture more comprehensive data sets.
-You don’t need to share this information with everyone in the company, but members of the change team need to have an accurate, up-to-date snapshot of the situation.
+You don’t need to share this information with everyone in the company, but members of the change management team need to have an accurate, up-to-date snapshot of the situation.
 This helps track progress and any changes to the speed of that progress.
 You may need to develop additional tools to gather this data if you find that you can’t capture it adequately.

 7. Find and mitigate obstacles